lelsaesser/tradebot/memory-bank/activeContext.md

 - The project uses a scheduler-based approach to orchestrate tasks
 - Components are loosely coupled using dependency injection
 - Error handling is centralized in the `RootErrorHandler`
-- **New pattern**: Graceful degradation when configuration contains invalid data - skip invalid entries and continue processing valid ones
+- **Graceful degradation**: When configuration contains invalid data, skip invalid entries and continue processing valid ones
+- **Price caching**: Price evaluators maintain in-memory caches of last fetched prices for real-time calculations
+- **Market holiday detection**: System detects and skips duplicate prices on market holidays to maintain data integrity
+- **High code quality standards**: 99% code coverage requirement enforced via JaCoCo, consistent formatting via Spotless

 ## Learnings and Project Insights
-- The project is a trading bot with a clear, modular structure
+- The project is a mature trading bot with a clear, modular structure
-- The use of Spring Boot and its scheduling features simplifies the orchestration of complex workflows
+- Spring Boot's scheduling features effectively orchestrate complex workflows
-- **Critical insight**: Configuration files in production may contain symbols not defined in the enum, requiring resilient error handling
+- **Critical insight**: Configuration files in production may contain symbols not defined in enums, requiring resilient error handling
 - The `StockSymbol` enum acts as a whitelist - only symbols defined there can be processed for insider tracking
-- The system should be designed to handle configuration mismatches gracefully rather than failing completely
+- The system should handle configuration mismatches gracefully rather than failing completely
+- **RSI calculations benefit from real-time price data**: Using cached current prices alongside historical data provides more accurate on-demand RSI values
+- **Price data quality matters**: Market holiday detection prevents data pollution from duplicate prices
+- **Command pattern scales well**: The Telegram command dispatcher architecture easily accommodates new commands